Semantic-Org/Semantic-UI-React/src/lib/eventStack/README.md

                          +-----------+
 ```

-A `handler` is a generated function that will notify corresponding subscribed `EventPool`.
+A `handler` is a generated function that will notify the corresponding subscribed `EventPool`.

-### EventPool & EventSet
+## EventPool & EventSet

 An `EventPool` notifies its `EventSet`, while an `EventSet` stores a set of subscribed
 event handlers.
-An `EventSet` is also responsive for an event priorities and dispatch of
+An `EventSet` is also responsible for event ordering and dispatching to
 subscribed handlers.

 ```